 Ignixa.FhirPath

-A high-performance FHIRPath implementation with expression compilation and caching, implementing the FHIRPath N1 (Normative) specification.
+A high-performance FHIRPath implementation with visitor pattern architecture, compile-time optimization, and expression caching, implementing the FHIRPath N1 (Normative) specification.

 Built using the Superpower parser combinator library (based on Sprache), which provides token-driven parsing with friendly, human-readable error messages for invalid FHIRPath expressions.